romanuch123/my-shop/README.md

     Annual Report 2019
     424.51 UAH

-> The total annual income will depend on the exchange rate
+> Total annual income will depend on the exchange rate

 ## Libraries